 Employee Experience is firmly based on the customer experience known from marketing: It describes the general perception of the company from the perspective of employees.
 This gives an overall picture of the organization concerning the employee's career journey.
 As with the customer experience, perception is shaped by all interaction experiences and the associated positive or negative impressions.

-For example: Anna has just joined the company XY.
+Anna has just joined the company XY.
 She was looking forward to the first day and expected exciting presentations and exchanges with her new work colleagues.

 On the first day, the speakers were lecturing with slides all day.
 Anna only had a few opportunities to exchange ideas with the other new employees or speakers.